UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 There is nothing to stop you from opening and paying into several investment ISAs if you want to test out more than one platform.
 Just be sure to stay below the annual limit of £20,000 for individuals or £40,000 for married partners.

-Can I transfer money from a stocks and shares ISA to a cash ISA?
+Can I have both a cash ISA and a stocks and shares ISA?

-Yes, you can transfer money from a stocks and shares ISA to a cash ISA.
-However, make sure your chosen provider accepts transfers in as not all providers do.
+Yes, you can have both a stocks and shares ISA and a cash ISA.
+However, make sure your chosen provider accepts transfers in, if moving assets between the two, as not all providers do.
 Also, your investments in the stocks and shares ISA will need to be sold and held as cash before being transferred to your new provider.
 Make sure to keep the money in the ISA wrapper, rather than withdrawing the money to your bank account.
 You can also make partial transfers, so you don’t need to transfer the full amount.
 Check out my complete guide to ISAs in the UK to learn about all of the different options.

 How much can you withdraw from a stocks and shares ISA without paying tax?